bitquery/streaming-data-platform-docs/docs/examples/Solana/Solana-DexPools-API.md

 }
 ```

-## All liquidity related changes for a pair
+## All Liquidity Events for a Pair

 In this section, we will discuss how we can get all the liquidity related changes like liquidity addition and liquidity removal for a specified pair, which is, for this example, given below.